Wytamma/remote-computing-bioinfo-clinic/README.md

 # Remote computing like a Pro: SSH config, VScode and RStudio Server

 Remote computing is the ability to access and use a computer or a network from a non-local location.
-Analysis of large biological data requires substantial computing power, often more than what personal computers are capable of providing.
-The modern developer experience is one that seamlessly transition from local to remote compute.
+Analysis of large biological data can require extensive computation time and substantial computing power, often more than what personal computers are capable of providing.
+The modern developer environment is one that can seamlessly transition from local to remote compute.
+Enabling researchers to access powerful computational resources on remote servers whenever they are required.

 Some tools for remote computing:
 - [Google Colab](https://colab.research.google.com/)